lailabougria/talks/message-processing-failed-but-whats-the-root-cause/resources/README.md

 If you're using NServiceBus, to unit test message handlers and sagas, you can make use of the [testing framework](https://docs.particular.net/nservicebus/testing/) provided by the platform.

 To perform integration- or end-to-end testing to ensure things like the overall business process behavior and orchestration of your messages works correctly, you can use the [NServiceBus integration testing framework by Mauro Servienti](https://github.com/mauroservienti/NServiceBus.IntegrationTesting).
 This framework also allows you to test concerns like endpoint configuration, message routing, subscriptions, and more.
+Check out [Mauro's post](https://milestone.topics.it/2019/07/04/exploring-nservicebus-integration-testing-options.html) on the topic too.

 ## OpenTelemetry